oracle/db-sharding/README.md

 ### Overview

-Provides Terraform scripts that provisions the necessary components and resources for a quick and easy setup of [Oracle Sharded Database][SDB] (SDB) on either [Oracle Cloud Infrastructure][OCI] (OCI) or On-Premise.
-It creates and configures SDB infrastructure components necessary for a successful SDB setup, such as Oracle Shard Director(s), Shard Catalog(s), Shard(s) and optionally Shard Standby(s) as well as Catalog standby using Data Guard for replication to provide high-availability and/or disaster recovery of the sharded data.
+Provides Terraform modules, configuration and scripts that provisions the necessary components and resources for a quick and easy setup of [Oracle Sharded Database][SDB] (SDB) on either [Oracle Cloud Infrastructure][OCI] (OCI) or On-Premise.
+It creates and configures SDB infrastructure components necessary for a successful Sharded Database setup, such as Oracle Shard Director(s), Shard Catalog(s), Shard(s) and optionally Shard Standby(s) as well as Catalog standby using Data Guard for replication to provide high-availability and/or disaster recovery of the sharded data.

 ### Details